ElektraInitiative/libelektra/doc/help/kdb-sget.md

 ## EXAMPLES

-To get the value of a key from a script or return the value `0`:
+To get the value of a key from a script or return the value `0`:<br>
 `kdb sget user/example/key 0`

-To get the value of a key using a cascading lookup or return the value `notfound`:
+To get the value of a key using a cascading lookup or return the value `notfound`:<br>
 `kdb sget /example/key "notfound"`

 ## SEE ALSO